k1mk8/CoverDetectionHub/README.md

 | Covers80 <br> [The covers80 cover song data set](http://labrosa.ee.columbia.edu/projects/coversongs/covers80/) |   <li>The dataset contains 80 songs, with 2 different performances of each song by different artists (160 tracks in total).  </li>   <br> <li>All audio files are encoded as 32 kbps MP3 (mono, 16 kHz sampling rate, bandwidth limited to 7 kHz). </li>  <br> Thoughts: We will not use the Covers80 dataset as primary dataset  because it is relatively small and is old (2007).
 Additionally, the audio files are of low quality (32 kbps, 16 kHz mono).The dataset was assembled somewhat randomly, and it may not provide the diversity or representativeness.
 However, it has become a CSI systems benchmark, that is why, if we have enough time, we will try to include it in out project. <br> Dataset appeared in a paper [THE 2007 LABROSA COVER SONG DETECTION SYSTEM](http://labrosa.ee.columbia.edu/~dpwe/pubs/EllisC07-covers.pdf).

-## Environment setup
+## Technology stack
+Main technologies in use:
-Our proposed technology stack is based on Python, considering its great capabilities for working with data in an easy way.
+- Python: Our proposed technology stack is based on Python, considering its great capabilities for working with data in an easy way.

-TO ADD

-## Config file structure

-TODO

-## Proposed experiments

-TODO
+- Gradio: User interface will be implemented in Gradio library, because it is a very convenient tool for a fast prototype building.
+- Numpy: Library for maths operations.
+- PyTorch: Deep learning library.

+Probably there will appear more libraries, strictly from MIR domain, which we will get to know during project development.

+## Planned functionality of the hub
+- Testing CSI methods on Da-TACOS dataset
+- Choosing between methods
+- Report on evaluation and calculated metrics

 ## Dataset for experiments